-James Allen Sharwood (1859 – 1941) was born in Islington.
-His mother was a Scottish schoolmistress, who instilled in him the importance of paying attention to details.
+James Allen Sharwood (1859 – 1941) was born in Islington, London.
 He was named for his grandfather, a prosperous Fenchurch Street wholesale druggist.

 J A Sharwood attended the Heath Mount School in Hampstead, and then went on to work in the City of London.
-He initially worked in insurance, before working as a manager for a wine and spirits distributor.
+He initially worked in insurance, and was then employed as a manager for a wine and spirits distributor.

-Sharwood was introduced by a family friend to Lord Dufferin (1826 – 1902), the Viceroy of India.
+A family friend introduced Sharwood to Lord Dufferin (1826 – 1902), the Viceroy of India.
 Dufferin asked Sharwood to bring his French chef some supplies from Europe.

 J A Sharwood was incorporated as a limited company with capital of £50,000 in 1899.
 A factory, the Offley Works, was established at Vauxhall.

 White Label Worcestershire Sauce was the main product by 1900.
 It was aged for five years.

 F A Bovill & Co of City Road, London, a preserve manufacturer, was acquired in 1900.

 J A Sharwood supplied the prestigious Cunard ocean liners with foodstuffs from 1902.

 Sharwood had entered into retirement by 1927, and he settled in Cape Town, South Africa.

 J A Sharwood advertised itself as “the largest dealers in Indian condiments in the world” by 1933.